RV Ferry

 Canada Customs 907.767.5540 US Customs 907.767.5511

-All firearms must be unloaded and securely locked in the vehicle and ammunition must be stowed separately from the firearms
+All firearms must be unloaded and securely locked in the vehicle.
+Ammunition must be stowed separately from the firearms,

 If crossing a border, all weapons must be declared and any appropriate paperwork shown.